Last.fm: Charts

 One notable feature of Last.fm is the semi-automatic weekly generation and archiving of detailed personal music charts and statistics, which contribute to profile building.
-Users have access to several different charts, including Top Artists, Top Tracks, and Top Albums.
-Each of these charts is based on the actual number of listeners for the track, album, or artist, recorded through an Audioscrobbler plugin or the Last.fm radio stream.
+Users can access several charts, including Top Artists, Top Tracks, and Top Albums.
+Each of these charts is based on the actual number of listeners for the track, album, or artist, recorded through an Audioscrobbler plugin or Last.fm radio stream.

 Additionally, charts are available for the top tracks by each artist in the Last.fm system, as well as the top tracks for individual albums (when the tagging information of the audio file is available).
-Artist profiles also keep track of a short list of Top Fans, calculated using a formula designed to reflect the importance of an artist in a fan's profile, balancing users who listen to hundreds of tracks against those who listen to only a few.
+Artist profiles also keep track of a short list of Top Fans, calculated using a formula that reflects an artist's importance in a fan's profile, balancing users who listen to hundreds of tracks with those who listen to only a few.

-As the information generated is largely compiled from the ID3 data from audio files "scrobbled" from users' own computers, inaccuracies and misspellings can lead to numerous errors in the listings.
+As the information is largely compiled from ID3 metadata in audio files "scrobbled" from users' own computers, inaccuracies and misspellings can lead to numerous errors in the listings.
 Tracks with ambiguous punctuation are particularly prone to separate listings, which can dilute the apparent popularity of a track.
 Artists or bands with the same name are not always differentiated.
-The system attempts to consolidate different artist tags into a single artist profile and has recently made efforts to harmonize track names.
+The system attempts to consolidate different artist tags into a single artist profile and has recently made efforts to harmonise track names.

 Global charts

 Last.fm generates weekly "global" charts of the top 400 artists and tracks listened to by all Last.fm users.

-The results differ significantly from traditional commercial music charts provided by the UK Top 40, Billboard, Soundscan, and others, which are based on radio plays or sales.
-Last.fm charts are less volatile, and a new album's release may continue to be reflected in play data for many months or even years after it drops out of commercial charts.
-For example, The Beatles have consistently ranked among the top five bands on Last.fm, reflecting the enduring popularity of their music regardless of current album sales.
-Significant events, such as the release of a highly anticipated album or the death of an artist, can have a substantial impact on the charts.

 The Global Tag Chart displays the 100 most popular tags used to describe artists, albums, and tracks.
 This is based on the total number of times the tag has been applied by Last.fm users since the tagging system was first introduced and does not necessarily reflect the number of users currently listening to any of the related "global tag radio" stations.